Rice Owls football: Houston

+Rice participates in a crosstown rivalry with Houston.
+UH and Rice play annually for the Bayou Bucket, a weathered bucket found by former Rice guard Fred Curry at an antique shop.
+Curry had it designed into a trophy for $310.
+The two universities are separated by five miles in Houston.
+Despite being in separate conferences, the two teams still play as non-conference foes as future schedules allow.

+Houston leads the series 35–12 as of 2025.

 SMU

 Rice and SMU were members of the same conference from 1918 through 2012, and have played each other 90 times as of 2012 with SMU leading the series 48–41–1.
 The rivalry is because Rice and SMU were two of four private schools in the Southwest Conference (Baylor and TCU were the others).
 Rice and SMU were also the two smallest schools in the conference, were located in the two largest cities of any teams in the conference (Houston and Dallas, respectively), and have historically been considered the two best private universities in Texas.

 SMU leads the series 48–41–1 as of 2017.